 What is local SEO and how does it work for small businesses?

-At the least, information about your business should come to the top of the search engine results when searching for your business by name.
 However, this may not be the case if there are many businesses of the same name in your local area.
-Also, having your business show up when people type in relevant terms within your area can be considered a part of local SEO.
+Also, having your local business show up when people type in relevant terms within your area can be considered a part of local SEO.

 Additionally, local SEO is a well-documented, tried and tested marketing strategy.
 Below are the steps that I’ve implemented for hundreds of local small businesses which have improved their local SEO.